gracelang/language/spec.md

 If we want this, we would have to build it into the language, e.g., by making `Singleton` a primitive that creates what is essentially a branded type.
-Right now, `Singleton` is a library method that creates a Singleton **object**_>
+Right now (in minigrace) `Singleton` is a library method that creates a Singleton **object**_>

 To keep track of individual objects (especially in variants) a library